 Appointments are usually scheduled from two to ten months after the application deadline.
 You will be asked to bring in documents about who will be living with you, how much money everyone you will be living with makes, your current apartment, and other information.

-This guide helps you prepare for the appointment, if your number comes up in the lo.
+This guide helps you prepare for the appointment.
 It lists the documents you may need to bring and offers tips on how to find and prepare the copies you need.